toddcf/simpsons-trivia1/README.md

-# simpsons-trivia1
-"The Simpsons" trivia game.
+# "The Simpsons" Trivia Game